wpyoga/boto3-docs-reformat/README.md

+I thought DynamoDB's documentation was long.
+Well, it turns out that EC2's documentation is even longer.

 The current boto3 HTML documentation is very long and it's not easy to read.
 From my personal experience, when I was learning DynamoDB, the reference documentation is very long.
 Each function's documentation is also very long, and it's quite difficult to find my way around.

 For example, when I wanted to learn how to query a DynamoDB table, I opened up the [API reference for that function](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.query).
 It's quite a long section, and if I wanted to go to the end of the section to see the Response Syntax, I either had to scroll down, potentially missing the section altogether, or I had to go back to the table of contents, pick the next function, and then scroll up a little bit from there.
 It was not a pleasant experience.
 The extremely verbose syntax of `KeyConditionExpression` didn't help, either.